-Conservation or Conserve - The identification, protection, management and use of built heritage resources, cultural heritage landscapes and archaeological resources in a manner that ensures their cultural heritage value or interest is retained under <a href="https://docs.ncbi.nlm.nih.gov/heritage-ncbi assessment.
+Conservation or Conserve - The identification, protection, management and use of built heritage resources, cultural heritage landscapes and archaeological resources in a manner that ensures their cultural heritage value or interest is retained under This may be achieved by the implementation of recommendations set out in a conservation plan, archaeological assessment, and/ or cultural heritage impact assessment or cultural heritage landscape impact assessment.
 Mitigative measures and/or alternative development approaches can be included in these plans and assessments.